 An exquisite pair of George III mahogany library chairs (est. $40,000-60,000) are being offered from yet another California collection; as well as a superb William and Mary parcel gilt and oyster veneered collector's cabinet (est. $30,000-50,000); and a fine English Louis XV style gilt bronze mounted bureau plat (est. $30,000-50,000).

 Bonhams is also pleased to offer property from the collection of John Drum of San Francisco.
 Drum & Company was one of the foremost dealers of fine furniture and decorative arts in San Francisco for more than 30 years.
 On offer from the collection will be a pair of Venetian Rococo parcel gilt and painted figures of Moors second half (est. $8,000-12,000); a George I style parcel gilt chinoiserie secretary (est. $5,000-8,000); several Louis XV style gilt bronze mounted walnut commodes (est. $5,000-8,000); and a north Italian Rococo console table (est. $5,000-8,000).
 There will also be chic examples of contemporary design, including two eggshell lacquered commodes in the manner of Jean Dunand (each est. $3,000-5,000).
-These join an unusual and fine Jansen table from another collector that was customized to incorporate six Limoges enameled plaques of Roman emperors (est. $5,000-8,000).
+These join an unusual and fine Jansen table from another collector that was customised to incorporate six Limoges enamelled plaques of Roman emperors (est. $5,000-8,000).

 Of the sale, Jeffrey Smith, Vice President and Director of the Furniture and Decorative Arts Department at Bonhams, commented, "We are pleased to bring forward two renowned collections of 19th century masterpieces which have not been on the market for more than 40 years.
 This promises to be a sale of discovery and beauty."